insightfinder/InsightAgent/zabbix/README.md

 # zabbix
 * This agent collects data from zabbix and sends it to Insightfinder.
 * The auto setup of agent is only support in Centos 7.
-* This agent is use Python 2 to run script by default.
-You can use `getmessages_zabbix_py3.py` to run script with Python 3.
+* This agent use Python 3 to run script by default.
-* Or you can update script `getmessages_zabbix.py` from Python 2 to Python 3 with `2to3`.

 ## Installing the Agent